SacredData/hyper-music/_posts/2020-08-26-Nineteen-Years.md

 **It's almost as if our tragic foreign policy leads to similar kinds of destruction here at home.**

 This piece of music is intended to awaken the anti-war spirit of the American citizenry.
 I trust that my fellow Americans are not cruel, awful, or vicious people - they are just carelessly, tragically, and ruthlessly uninformed.
-But there is no excuse to remain that way, after listening to this series of vignettes.
+I hope, for our own sake, that we do not remain this way for much longer.
+How long can a country be occupied?

+How long can an occupier occupy?